rm511130/Tanzu-Workshop-TKGI/README.md

 - For this Lab you will need to open 3 (three) terminal windows that access your Ubuntu VM.
 Please arrange them side by side, per the example below, keeping all 3 terminal windows simultaneously visible on your screen.
 - If using PuTTY, you can right-click on the top border of your existing terminal window and use the "Duplicate Session" option.
-- If using a Mac, you can open more terminal windows using ⌘ N, command-N.
+- If using a Mac, you can open more terminal windows using ⌘ N, command-N. You will need to use the `ssh` command to log into your Ubuntu VM.

 ![](./images/3-terminals-start.png)